Tea in the Sahara

 With all the fiction podcasts that are out there, how do you select one to review?

 I am an avid fiction podcast listener.
 What I look for within a show is for it to deliver something very different from what has been done before.
 There’s a plethora of fiction podcasts out there that all sound similar – the current trend feels that for a winning formula, you must replicate shows that have already been popular.
-All I will say to writers is don’t be afraid to break the mould and be different.
-The legend that is David Bowie once said that the most creative things happen when you are just outside of your comfort zone – and who am I to argue with a LEGEND!

 Do you have any advice for future fiction podcast critics?